 Williams confirm Senna for 2012 F1 season 17 January, 2012 Bruno Senna will drive for Williams in 2012 Jan.17 (Press Release) Williams F1 today confirmed that Bruno Senna will contest the 2012 FIA Formula One World Championship for the Williams F1 Team.
 The appointment finalises the team’s line up for this year following confirmation in December that Pastor Maldonado will enter his second season in Formula One as a Williams race driver.
 Bruno will make his debut with the Williams F1 Team in Jerez on 9th February at the first of the winter tests.
 Bruno inspects the classics Frank Williams, Team Principal, said, “Bruno only started racing when he was 20 years old but quickly proved his talent in F3 and GP2.
 In a tightly fought 2008 GP2 season, Bruno finished second in the Championship with notable victories in Monaco and Silverstone, the latter in the wet.
 The circumstances of Bruno’s two seasons in Formula One have not given him an ideal opportunity to deliver consistently so it was essential that we spent as much time with him as possible to understand and evaluate him as a driver.
 We have done this both on track and in our simulator and he has proven quick, technically insightful and above all capable of learning and applying his learning quickly and consistently.
 Now we are looking forward to seeing that talent in our race car.”
 Bruno drove eight races for Lotus Renault last year Bruno commented, “I feel very privileged that Williams has selected me as one of their race drivers.
 The team has a great heritage and I hope I can help write a good chapter in their history.
 The evaluation process has been intense and methodical but the time I have spent in the factory has demonstrated that the team has great people and all the resources needed to achieve better things this season.
 “It will be very interesting to drive for a team that my uncle has driven for, particularly as quite a few of the people here actually worked with Ayrton.
 Hopefully we can bring back some memories and create some great new ones too.
 I also want to get some good results in return for the support my country has given me to help get me to this position today.
 I am very proud to be Brazilian and more motivated than ever to demonstrate what I can do.
 Ever since I first sat in a go-kart I never wanted to do anything else.”
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.